taurgis/link_sentry/README.md

 #Metadata

 ## Services
 To contact Sentry it is required to configure a service (without credentials).
-A file containing the required configuration can be imported in the business manager.
+You can import a file containing the required configuration in the business manager.
 The file is located here `metadata/services.xml`.

+Other than importing these services, no configuration is required.

 ## Site Preferences
 A few preferences are added to the `Site Preferences` system object.
 The file `metadata/site-preferences.xml` can be imported as a System Object Type in the business manager.

+### Configuration of the Site Preferences

+#### Public Key (DSN)
+This value can be found in your project configuration in Sentry at:

+`Project > SDK SETUP > Client Keys (DSN)`

+#### Project ID (Name)
+This value can be found in your project configuration in Sentry at:

+`Project > General Settings`

+#### Cookie Tracking Enabled
+You can enable or disable the adding of cookies to the Sentry Events sent by the server-side code.

 # Usage